 Abilities for Nurgle Rotbringers

-- Venomous Sting (Double, Pusgoyle Blightlord): Pick a visible enemy fighter within 1” and roll a die: on a 2+ that unit cannot make move or disengage actions until the end of the battle round.
+- Venomous Sting (Double, Pusgoyle Blightlord and Lord of Afflictions): Pick a visible enemy fighter within 1” and roll a die: on a 2+ that unit cannot make move or disengage actions until the end of the battle round.

-- Toll the Sonorous Tocsin (Double, Putrid Blightking with Sonorous Tocsin): Until the end of the battle round, add 1 to the Move characteristic of friendly fighters that start the action within 6” of this fighter.
+- Toll the Sonorous Tocsin (Double, Putrid Blightking with Sonorous Tocsin): Add 1 to the Move characteristic of friendly fighters that start the action within 7”.

-- Blighted Icon (Triple, Putrid Blightking Icon Bearer): Until the end of the battle round, add 1 to the Toughness characteristic of friendly fighters within 6” of this fighter.
+- Blighted Icon (Triple, Putrid Blightking Icon Bearer): Add 1 to the Toughness characteristic of friendly fighters within 7”.

-- Grandfather’s Blessing (Triple, Putrid Blightlord): Until the end of the battle round, add 1 to the Strength characteristic of weapons with range 3” or less for all friendly fighters within 6” of the leader.
+- Grandfather’s Blessing (Triple, Putrid Blightlord): Add 1 to the Strength characteristic of melee weapons for all friendly fighters within 7”.

 Strategy and Tactics for Nurgle Rotbringers

-Maggotkin of Nurgle: Rotbringers is an elite warband extremely resilient as you would expect from a Nurgle army.
-There are few models available, but this also means everything is contained in the Start Collecting box for some savings.
+Nurgle Rotbringers Gallowband is an elite warband extremely resilient as you would expect from a Nurgle army.
+There are few models available, but this also means almost everything is contained in the Vanguard box for some savings.

-Another expensive ability is Unnatural Regeneration that, for a Quad, doubles the result of Respite (costs a Triple and heals as much as the value of the ability).
-In certain situations where you need a unit to survive to the next round, you may be able to use the Quad efficiently, but in a warband with 25 to 40 wounds with Toughness 4 what you suffer the most are the critical hits and this could not be enough.
+Another expensive ability is Unnatural Regeneration that, for a Triple, doubles the result of Respite (same cost but heals only up to 6 wounds).
+In certain situations where you need a unit to survive to the next round, you should be able to use this ability efficiently.
+You just need to have a high Triple, and hope your opponent is not too lucky with critical hits.

 Toughness is another value that can be increased with the Blighted Icon for a Triple.
-Now with Toughness 5, only the strongest units in the game can go toe to toe with them and the others will need to rely on critical hits.
+Now with Toughness 5 (or 6 for the Blightking with Shield), only the strongest units in the game can go toe to toe with them and the others will need to rely on critical hits.

-The last buff available to these units is Strength within 6” of the Blightlord when Grandfather’s Blessing is used (costs a Triple).
+The last buff available to these units is Strength when Grandfather’s Blessing is used by a leader for a Triple.
 Increasing the Strength of the closer units to 5 ensures high percentage of successful hits and with a minimum damage of 2 even without 6s the damage output becomes extremely relevant.

-Now, while technically not impossible (could be pulled off in the third round by keeping all wild dice and a lot of luck), it would be extremely rare but you could have a 6” bubble of +1 Movement, Toughness and Strength.
-Just two triples would give you the +1 Strength and Toughness required to make a battle round a walk in the park, and that is more achievable.
+Now, while technically not impossible (could be pulled off in the third round by keeping all wild dice and a bit of luck), it would be extremely rare but you could have a 7” bubble of +1 Movement, Toughness and Strength.
+Just two Triples would give you the +1 Strength and Toughness required to make a battle round a walk in the park, and that is more achievable.